 Across the nation, social media has sometimes been used to fuel campaigns and complaints against schools, headteachers, staff, and in some cases other parents or children.
-The Vale Academy Trust and the Local Governing Body of our school considers the use of social media in this way as unacceptable and not in the best interests of the children or the whole school community.
+The Board of Directors of the Vale Academy Trust, and the Local Governing Body of our school, considers the use of social media in this way as unacceptable and not in the best interests of the children or the whole school community.